jasonincanada/orbit-diagrams/README.md

 ## References

-The orbit diagrams notation and arrangements are my ideas but the equations and proofs they represent are from various sources.
+The orbit diagrams notation and arrangements are my ideas, but the equations and proofs they represent are from various sources.
 I've listed them in [references.md](references.md)